 But what if you have an even smaller budget and you’re looking for a high-quality, easy to use machine you can put in your home gym?

-It is made from thermo-lacquered steel and specially designed to sustain weights of up to 250kg.
-This means that you can add multiple heavy weight plates as your calves become stronger and not feat that the machine might give up at some point.
+It is made from thermo-lacquered steel and specially designed to sustain weights of up to 250 kg.
+This means that you can add multiple heavy weight plates as your calves become stronger and not fear that the machine might give up at some point.

-This machine also features super-comfortable and soft padding for the seat and knees.
+It also features super-comfortable soft padding for the seat and knees.
 The seat itself is adjustable and the knee bar can also be lowered or lifted upwards, depending on your height and personal preference.
-The machine also includes a safety handle which supports the weight to allow you to safely get up when you have finished your routine.
+It also includes a safety handle which supports the weight to allow you to safely get up when you have finished your routine.

 We also love the fact that the padding is easy to clean and maintain over the years.

-As for dimensions, the machine is about 43 inches in length, 36 inches in height and 23 inches in width.
+As for dimensions, it’s about 43 inches in length, 36 inches in height and 23 inches in width.
 You don’t have to struggle a lot to find a place for it in your living room.
-It also weighs just 20kg, so you can move it from room to room without help from a friend.
+It also weighs just 20 kg, so you can move it around without help from a friend.